Intro to Idol Culture

 Certain songs and dances have chants that fans will often chant along.
 Rather than just singing the lyrics of the whole song, there are parts where the song has no lyrics and the audience fills in the gaps.
 (Hai!
 Hai!
 Hai)

 During concerts and performances, many fans and even the performers themselves, will perform ‘wotagei’ which is a specific type of cheering and freestyle that often includes light sticks.
+It involves synchronized arm-waving, jumping, clapping, and chanting slogans, often using glowsticks to create elaborate visual effects.
+Wotagei is considered a form of performance art in itself, and fans often practice and choreograph their moves outside of concerts.

 Many fans of idols and idol culture will have an ‘oshi’ or favorite.
 The word “Oshi” is used for idols and celebrities whom you like.
 It means “I like and support” (nilsjapan.com) It is not uncommon for fans to cheer and collect merchandise of their oshis at events.
 It’s also not uncommon for fans to have an oshi within a particular group.